-All ADA tickets are used on the paratransit vehicles for origin to destination service within the BRTA fixed route service area and/or hours of service.
+All ADA trips are origin to destination service within the BRTA fixed route service area.

-This ticket can be used on the paratransit vehicles for origin to destination service outside the BRTA fixed route service area and/or hours of service or door-to-door service for convenience rather than necessity or same day trip scheduling.
-Every pickup would require a $7.50 Yellow Non-ADA Base Ticket.
+Non-ADA trips for origin to destination outside the BRTA fixed route service or door-to-door service for convenience rather than necessity or same day trip scheduling.
+Every pickup would require a $7.50 Non-ADA Base Fare.

-This ticket would be used for each additional town(s) of travel that are outside the pickup town.
+This fare would be used for each additional town(s) of travel that are outside the pickup town.
 For example, if someone is traveling from Pittsfield to Lee, the fare is $12.00 (1 Non-ADA base fare and two Non-ADA additional town fares).